 A lot of singers simply ignore the fact that their body needs to rest in order to heal itself ad to strengthen itself.
 Even if you rest your voice for a couple of hours that doesn’t mean that your body managed to heal itself, at that point you have just given your voice a break.
 If you are practicing to sing in the early hours of the morning you will notice that your voice will simply get exhausted till bedtime arrives.

-If you are used to drinking cold water then this might be a probable cause on why you are losing your voice.
+If you are used to drinking cold water then this might be a probable cause of why you are losing your voice while you are singing.
 Although drinking plenty of water is vital for any singer, the problem is if you are drinking cold water.
 Once you have ingested the cold water it will lower the temperature of your throat around your vocal cords and it will end up tensioning up the surrounding muscles.
-If you have just warmed up before drinking cold water then you are doing more harm then good.
+If you have just warmed up before drinking cold water then you are doing more harm than good.

 Losing your voice while singing due to vaping or smoking